Scooter (band): The Fourth Chapter (2006–2014)

 February 2009 saw the release of a Scooter tribute album entitled Hands on Scooter, featuring artists such as The Bloodhound Gang, Status Quo, and Sido covering or sampling Scooter songs.

 During the summer of 2009, Scooter announced the release of their next studio album, Under the Radar Over the Top.
 On 14 August 2009, Scooter released "J'adore Hardcore", the first single from Under the Radar Over the Top.
 "J'adore Hardcore" was based on Planet Funk's "Chase the Sun" and The Pitcher's "I Just Can't Stop".
-On 30 July 2009, during the video shoot for "J'adore Hardcore", Baxxter was almost a victim of a car bomb attack in Majorca, Spain.
+On 30 July 2009, during the video shoot for "J'adore Hardcore", Baxxter was almost a victim of a car bomb attack in Mallorca, Spain.
 Michael Simon reported that Baxxter was alright and it was a very near miss.
 For their next single, "Ti sento", Scooter collaborated with Italian singer Antonella Ruggiero.
 "Ti sento" which peaked at No.10 in Germany, was released the day Under the Radar Over the Top was released.
 During the first week of sales, Under the Radar Over the Top peaked at No.2 on the German album chart.
 It was confirmed on 3 November 2009 that "The Sound Above My Hair" would be the third single from the album.
 The video premiered on YouTube on 12 November.
 The single was released on 27 November.

 On 9 February 2010 it was announced that Scooter would perform the official song of the 2010 IIHF World Championship.
 This song would be "Stuck on Replay", and it would additionally be released as the fourth single from Under the Radar Over the Top.

 The Under the Radar Over the Top Tour was announced before the album was released.
 The tour was a week long through several German cities such as Hamburg, Berlin, and Leipzig and one Swiss city, Zürich, throughout March 2010.
 This was the largest tour to date, and again featured the Sheffield Jumpers.
 During this tour, Scooter performed in front of a total of 40,000 people, and the Hamburg concert was the largest on the tour, with a sold-out venue of 14,000.
 This was followed by Leipzig, with 10,000 people attending the final concert of the tour.